darkobits/private-data/README.md

 # private-data

-This package provides a (temporary) way to achieve private fields (and methods) with JavaScript classes until the [private fields proposal](https://github.com/tc39/proposal-private-fields) is finalized using [Weak Maps](https://ponyfoo.com/articles/es6-weakmaps-sets-and-weaksets-in-depth#es6-weakmaps).
-This solution was inspired by Dr. Axel Rauschmayer's [blog post](http://2ality.com/2016/01/private-data-classes.html#keeping-private-data-in-weakmaps) on this topic.
+This package provides a (temporary) way to achieve private fields (and methods) with JavaScript classes until the [private fields proposal](https://github.com/tc39/proposal-private-fields) is finalized.
+It uses the [Weak Map](https://ponyfoo.com/articles/es6-weakmaps-sets-and-weaksets-in-depth#es6-weakmaps) approach as outlined by Dr. Axel Rauschmayer's [blog post](http://2ality.com/2016/01/private-data-classes.html#keeping-private-data-in-weakmaps) on this topic.

 ## Installation